Pests

 • Keep the plant in the coolest room in the house — below 70°F significantly reduces mite reproduction

-• Maintain above 50% humidity — a humidifier or cool basement environment provides this
+• Maintain above 50% humidity, using a humidifier or a naturally cooler, moister room such as a basement

-• Rinse the leaves with cool water every 2 weeks — this removes early mite populations and provides the cool moisture the plant needs
+• Rinse the leaves with cool water every 2 weeks, which removes early mite populations and provides the cool moisture the plant benefits from anyway

-• Inspect leaf undersides monthly with a hand lens — early detection when the population is small allows low-impact treatment
+• Inspect leaf undersides and axils monthly with a hand lens — catching the population while it's small allows a much lower-impact treatment

-• If mites return repeatedly despite treatment, the room temperature is the primary cause — the plant may need a different, cooler location
+• If mites return repeatedly despite treatment, treat the room temperature as the primary suspect rather than repeating the same treatment in the same warm spot

 Quick Summary